AdrianVarnier/override/level07/walkthrough.md

  Index: 2
  Number at data[2] is 4294967295
 ```
-The program allows us to store numbers in an array and display them.
+The program allows us to store numbers in an array and display them if wanted.

 Decompiling with Hex-Rays on https://dogbolt.org/ shows us that:
 - there is an array of unsigned int of 100 elements